CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Introduction

-Motivated by such observations, we propose Class-Aware Feature Alignment (CAFA) which aligns the target features to the pre-calculated source feature distribution by considering both intra- and inter-class distances.
-To be more specific, we pre-calculate the statistics (\textit{i.e.,} mean and covariance) of the source distribution to estimate class-conditional Gaussian distributions from source samples using a pretrained network.
-In test-time adaptation, we utilize the Mahalanobis distance to 1) align each sample to its predicted class-conditional Gaussian distribution (\textit{i.e.,} reduce intra-class distance) and 2) enforce samples to be distinct from other class-conditional Gaussian distributions (\textit{i.e.,} increase inter-class distance).
+Motivated by such observations, we propose Class-Aware Feature Alignment (CAFA) that aligns the target features to the pre-calculated source feature distributions by considering both intra- and inter-class distances.
+To be more specific, we pre-calculate the statistics (\textit{i.e.,} mean and covariance) of the source distribution to estimate class-conditional Gaussian distributions from a pretrained network.
+At test time, we use the Mahalanobis distance~\cite{mahalanobis} to 1) align each sample to its predicted class-conditional Gaussian distribution (\textit{i.e.,} reduce intra-class distance) and 2) enforce samples to be distinct from the other class-conditional Gaussian distributions (\textit{i.e.,} increase inter-class distance).
+Applying CAFA successfully enhances class discriminability as shown in Fig.~\ref{fig:motivation} (a) (blue line) and significantly improves the classification accuracy as adaptation proceeds (Fig.~\ref{fig:motivation} (b) (blue line)).
+We empirically show that reducing intra-class distance alone is not sufficient as it could also reduce the inter-class distance and result in performance degradation.

+Aligning feature distributions at test time requires access to the source data \textit{before adaptation} to pre-calculate the source statistics, as similarly done in previous methods~\cite{bufr, ttt++, sungha_eccv}.
+However, we empirically show that CAFA only requires a small number of training samples (\textit{e.g.,} 5\% of the training samples in the ImageNet/CIFAR10 datasets (Fig.~\ref{fig:train_sample})) to obtain robust source statistics that outperform the existing methods.
+In addition, CAFA does not require any hyper-parameters or modifications on pretraining procedures for adaptation.

-The main contributions of our work are as follows: \begin{itemize} \item We propose a novel Class-Aware Feature Alignment (CAFA) that effectively mitigates the distribution shifts and encourages a model to learn discriminative target representations simultaneously. \item Our proposed approach is simple yet effective, not requiring hyper-parameters or additional modifications of the training procedure. \item We conduct extensive experiments along with in-depth analysis and show that CAFA consistently outperforms the existing baselines models on test-time adaptation. \end{itemize}
+The main contributions of our work are as follows: \begin{itemize} \item We propose a novel Class-Aware Feature Alignment (CAFA) that effectively mitigates distribution shifts and encourages a model to learn discriminative target representations simultaneously. \item Our proposed approach is simple yet effective, not requiring hyper-parameters or additional modifications of the training procedure. \item We conduct extensive experiments on 6 different datasets along with in-depth analyses and show that CAFA consistently outperforms the existing methods on test-time adaptation. \end{itemize}